Zytronium/atlas-simple_shell/README.md

 A shell is a program that interprets and executes system commands, like `ls`, `git commit`, or `rm -rf`.
-(Tip: ***never*** run `rm -rf`) A shell should take text input; read and parse it; execute the command, if valid, print output, if there is any; and repeat.
+(Tip: ***never*** run `rm -rf`) A shell should take text input; read and parse it; execute the command, if valid; print output, if there is any; and repeat.
 You can navigate a file system; create, edit, delete, and run files; and maybe even access the internet using a shell.
 A couple examples of a shell are Bash and PowerShell.
 Examples of things that may be confused with a shell, but